Location: Surrey+Downtown Vancouver brewpub

 What you’ll find is Central City hasn’t evolved too much past that fabled Red Racer series, and that their selection in general leans too heavily on IPAs and sours.
 Their food is average to above average, and the space is comfortable but uninteresting (trying as it does to appeal to gameday crowds, group functions, beer drinkers, and people looking for a bite downtown).

 Nitpicking?
 Perhaps, especially because their beer is still very drinkable (our group enjoyed their raspberry offerings this summer, along with the old standby), and they’re still trying new stuff, which is admirable for any place over a decade old.

 And yet, we keep coming back to the fact that nothing about Central City is anything more than above average in the market anymore.
-Which speaks to the tremendous innovation that’s happened in Vancouver more than anything else: there’s no shame in drinking at Central City in 2016, but there’s no hubris in declaring there are 20 better places.
+Which speaks to the tremendous innovation that’s happened in Vancouver more than anything else: there’s no shame in drinking at Central City in 2018, but there’s no hubris in declaring there are dozens of better places.